senhorinfinito/WebDataScraper/README.md

 ### 2. E-Commerace Web Data Scrapping  -  Minor Project

 This code help to scrap laptop product details from [flipkart.com](https://www.flipkart.com/).
-I have used (BS4)  pacakge to scrap data from website.
-It takes around 1.04 sec time scrap 18 webppages.
+I have used (BS4)  package to scrap data from website.
+It takes around 1.04 sec time scrap 18 webpages.

 here is code for [scrapping](https://github.com/senhorinfinito/scrappers/blob/main/scrapper.py)

-for more clarification you check output of this code [here](https://github.com/senhorinfinito/scrappers/blob/main/laptop_details_output.csv)
+for more clarification you can check output of this code [here](https://github.com/senhorinfinito/scrappers/blob/main/laptop_details_output.csv)

 ### 3. Telegram Chat History Scrapping -  Minor Project